yianan261/IrresponsibleAI/README.md

 ### Arguments:

-- `--scrape_articles`: If set, the script will scrape the articles from URLs.
+- `--scrape_articles`: If set True, the script will scrape the articles from URLs.
 If not set, it will read from pre-downloaded articles.
+First-time users should set this value to True.
 - `--double_check`: If set, the script will perform a double check of the processed results using an additional OpenAI prompt.
 - `--start`: Defines the starting ID range (default is `0`).
 - `--end`: Defines the ending ID range (default is `10`).